 The majority of dog bite injuries in the UK are caused by pet dogs in domestic incidents, but dog bites can also happen to those at work, for example, community service workers like postal workers, nurses, childminders and other utility workers.
 As many dog bite incidents tend to go unreported, it is difficult to estimate exactly how many happen each year.
 It is clear, though, that children tend to be most at risk of suffering a dog bite - with around 20% of those requiring hospital treatment following a dog bite being aged 9 or under.
 Recent amendments to the Dangerous Dogs Act 1991 came into effect in May 2014, which increased the penalties to dog owners if they fail to control their dogs' behavior.
 Despite this though, dog bites are still a common cause of injury in the UK - with many leading to serious and long-lasting injuries.

-Dog attacks or bites can have an horrific impact on the physical and emotional health of the victim.
-Victims of dog attacks not only suffer pain from the direct injuries, but can also suffer long term fear and mental trauma.
-Because of their random nature, any part of the body can be injured by a dog bite - and in some cases the injuries can be life threatening, especially those occurring to small children.
+Dog attacks or bites can have a horrific impact on the physical and emotional health of the victim.
+Victims of dog attacks not only suffer pain from the direct injuries but can also suffer long-term fear and mental trauma.
+Because of their random nature, any part of the body can be injured by a dog bite - and in some cases, the injuries can be life-threatening, especially those occurring to small children.

 If you have suffered a dog bite injury and would like our help and guidance, get in touch today: